Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 #BEAST
 ##Bayesian Evolutionary Analysis by Sampling Trees
 BEAST performs Bayesian phylogenetic analysis on molecular sequences.
+Current version is BEAST2.
+Data for BEAST must be prepared using Beauti.

-It can:
+BEAST can:

 1. investigate phylogenies using different clock models (eg relaxed, strict) and site models
 2. estimate mutation rates and divergence times